In 1861 the english designer William Morris started the arts and crafts movement in an effort to improve the tastes of the victorian public.

 Tiling - should be art nouveau in style with brighter colours - cobalt blue, turquoise, greens and reds.
 Typical motifs include galleons and stylised flowers.
 Originals are available in salvage yards.
 Reproductions are available from large outlets.

-Oriental Influences - should feature and add a sense of the Orient by adding blue and white china, palm leaf fans, screens, and oriental rugs.
+Oriental Influences should feature and add a sense of the Orient by adding blue and white china, palm leaf fans, screens and oriental rugs.

 Stained glass - was a very popular addition and enhanced the medieval feel.
 There are still stained glass designers around or the modern equivalent is available as an option from double glazing companies.